WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Select Metrics to Monitor dialog_

-1. The metrics you selected will be displayed on the **Monitor** table.
+1. The metrics you selected will be displayed in the **Monitor** table.

 	![metrics-table](Images/metrics-table.png?raw=true)

-1. You can delete a metric by selecting it and clicking the **Delete Metric** button from the bottom menu.
+1. You can delete a metric by selecting it and clicking the **Delete Metric** button in the bottom menu.

 	![delete-metric-menu](Images/delete-metric-menu.png?raw=true)